Information Technology: The UDC Edge

 - Science, Technology, Engineering and Mathematics (STEM) Center for Research and Development

-- Learn more about applying for admission to the mechanical engineering program
+- Learn more about applying for admission to the computer science program

-- Find out about scholarship opportunities for mechanical engineering students
+- Find out about scholarship opportunities for computer science students

 Curriculum and Requirements in the UDC Information Technology Program